talmage89/settlers-hexgrid/README.md

 - NPM install
 - Run `npm run dev`

-To view a large board instead of a small board, navigate into the Layout component and set the variable `small = false` (this variable will soon be passed into the Layout component as a prop).
+To view a large board instead of a small board, navigate into the Layout component and set the variable `small = false` (this variable will soon be passed into the Layout component as a prop)